Mylohyoid muscle: Nerve supply

 The mylohyoid muscle is supplied by a branch of the mandibular nerve, the inferior alveolar nerve.
 The mylohyoid nerve is a branch of the inferior alveolar nerve.
 The mylohyoid nerve emerges to give motor supply to the mylohyoid muscle.

 Development

 The mylohyoid muscles are derived from embryonic mesoderm, specifically the first pharyngeal arch.

 Variations

 The mylohyoid muscle may be united to or replaced by the anterior belly of the digastric muscle; accessory slips to other hyoid muscles are frequent.
-This median raphé is sometimes absent; the fibers of the two muscles are then continuous.
+This median raphe is sometimes absent; the fibers of the two muscles are then continuous.
 Variations in the mylohyoid muscle itself are not common.
 Accessory mylohyoid muscles have been seen in some people, which have the same attachments, nerve supply, and function.
 The mylohyoid muscle may also be split into an anterior portion and a posterior portion, with the sublingual gland occupying the space between these portions.

 An area of herniation of the sublingual gland, blood vessels, or fat, may be present, with studies reporting this in 10-50% of people.